 News - Updates

-Noreen Good and Associates has become the newest local business
+Norene Good and Associates has also become one of the newest

-to join the ranks of the chapter's corporate members.
-We welcome
+local businesses to join the ranks of the chapter's corporate members.

-this great therapeutic massage center and encourage all of our
+We welcome this great therapeutic massage center and encourage

 services.
 The number of local businesses and other organizations

 earning the title of "Friends of the Soldier" continues to grow.

 You may access the websites of these new members by clicking

 on the company names on the Corporate Corner Tab of this website.

 Of particular note in story is the fact that the chapter's only Navy